HCL-Cloud-Native-Labs/SRE-Boilerplate/Scenario-Exercises/EXCERCISE-1.md

 > * Create a virtual machine with the setup file
 > * Open port 8080 in order to access Jenkins on the virtual machine
 > * Connect to the virtual machine via SSH
-> * Configure a sample Jenkins job based on a sample Java app in GitHub
+> * Configure a sample Jenkins job based on a sample java containerized app in GitHub
 > * Build the sample Jenkins job

 ## 1. Create a virtual machine using Azure CLI